Luiyi-F/holbertonschool-validation/module4_task2/README.md

 The POST_NAME is the name of the file and the POST_TITLE is the title of the file.

+### Docker-build

+Builds a Docker image from Dockerfile on build directory

+### Check

+Lints and check for dead links on markdowns using markdownlint-cli and markdown-link-check

+### Validate

+Validates dist/index.html using W3C Hbtn validator

+### Run

+Runs the built binary and send everything to awesome.log

+### Stop

+Terminates the execution of awesome-api

+### Clean

+Removes binary and logs

+### Test

+Tests API using go test

+### lint

+Lints all the go files using golangci-lint

+### Unit-tests

+Runs implemented unit test using go test

+### Package

+Generates a zip archive to deployment

 ### Clean

 With this rule in the Makefile we can delete the files that were generated